Gravitational form factors of pions, kaons and nucleons from dispersion relations: Energy-momentum tensor and gravitational form factors

 that is, one has $D^i=-1$ in the chiral limit.
 The chiral corrections of the GFFs, $A^i(t)$ and $D^i(t)$, were studied in SU(3) ChPT up to $\mathcal{O}(p^4)$ in Ref.~\cite{Donoghue:1991qv}.
 We quote here only the results for the $D$-terms:

 with

 In the $D$-term, the scale dependence in the low-energy constants (LECs) $L_{11}^r(\mu)$ and $L_{13}^r(\mu)$ cancels out that in the chiral logarithms $I_i$.
-In Ref.~\cite{Donoghue:1991qv}, the LECs were estimated using DR techniques and the scalar meson dominance model as
+In Ref.~\cite{Donoghue:1991qv}, the LECs were estimated using DR techniques and the scalar meson dominance model as\footnote{Various chiral models can be used to estimate the curvature-induced LECs $L_{11},L_{12}$ and $L_{13}$; see Refs.~\cite{Andrianov:1998fr,Megias:2004uj,Megias:2005fj}.
+Recently, an extraction of the above LECs from lattice QCD calculations has been carried out in Ref.~\cite{RuizArriola:2024udm}.}

 The above LECs yield

 where the uncertainties are propagated from the errors of the LECs.
 Here we use the physical pion decay constant, $F_\pi=92.1~\mathrm{MeV}$~\cite{ParticleDataGroup:2024cfk}. \end{itemize}